twilio/template-es-flex-plugin/README.md

 # template-plugin-professional-services-flexdev
-Custom template for new Flex plugins by Twilio Expert Services
+A developer-friendly starting point for creating new Flex plugins